challeau/my-notes/resources/Server/internet.md

 The **Transmission Control Protocol** is a **connection-oriented Transport layer protocol**.

 TCP lets a device **reliably send a packet to another device** on the same network or on a different network.
 TCP **ensures that each packet is delivered if at all possible**.
 It does so by **establishing a connection** with the receiving device and **then sending the packets**.
-If a packet doesn’t arrive, TCP **resends** the packet.
+If a packet doesn't arrive, TCP **resends** the packet.
 The connection is closed only after the packet has been successfully delivered or an unrecoverable error condition has occurred.

-One key aspect of TCP is that it’s **always used for one-to-one communications**.
+One key aspect of TCP is that it's **always used for one-to-one communications**.
 In other words, TCP allows a single network device to exchange data with another single network device.
-TCP isn’t used to broadcast messages to multiple network recipients.
+TCP isn't used to broadcast messages to multiple network recipients.

 #### 4.4.3 - UDP

-The **User Datagram Protocol** is a **connectionless Transport layer protocol** that is used when the **overhead of a connection isn’t required**.
+The **User Datagram Protocol** is a **connectionless Transport layer protocol** that is used when the **overhead of a connection isn't required**.
 Hence, UDP is **datagram-oriented**.

 UDP **places a packet on the network** via the IP protocol, then it **forgets** about it.
-UDP **doesn’t guarantee that the packet actually arrives** at its destination.
+UDP **doesn't guarantee that the packet actually arrives** at its destination.
 Most applications that use UDP simply **wait for any replies** expected as a result of packets sent via UDP.
-If a reply doesn’t arrive within a certain period of time, the application either sends the packet again or gives up.
+If a reply doesn't arrive within a certain period of time, the application either sends the packet again or gives up.

 #### 4.4.4 - TCP vs UDP